 In the process there were lots of lessons.
 Lessons about accuracy, integrity, helping someone that was short on luck and cash.
 But no, the pharmacy business wasn’t for me.
 “It’s just not my thing,” I had said.
 But that wasn’t the whole story.
 It really all came down to the fact that I was a chicken.
 Afraid of all the chemistry and math classes that were between here and there.
 I was afraid I couldn’t do it.

-A few years and a few changes in life later, Dad said he could really use some help managing the front of the store.
+A few years and life changes later, Dad said he could really use some help managing the front of the store.
 I jumped at the chance.
-Within a few weeks, all the warm feelings from being in the drug store came back.
-I picked right up with customers I’d known my whole life as if I never left.
+Within a few weeks, all the warm feelings came back.
+I picked right up with customers I’d known my whole life.
 It was the people!
 I loved them.
 All of them.
 And some of them really needed us.
-When I watched Dad able to provide comfort or give just the right piece of advice, I was so proud of him.
+When I watched Dad able to provide comfort or give the perfect piece of advice, I was so proud of him.
 I really wished I had chosen to become a pharmacist.

 The process took quite awhile.
 I worked full time and raised a daughter while getting through the prerequisite classes one at a time and then pharmacy school.
 It was nearly eleven years from beginning to end.
 I graduated from Wingate University School of Pharmacy in 2008.
 Best decision ever.
 I love working as a pharmacist and there is no doubt that Pike’s Pharmacy is where I belong.

-There are big shoes to fill around here and every day I hit the door and am reminded why I love this business.
+There are big shoes to fill around here and every day I open the door I’m reminded why I love this business.
 Jesse Senior with his professionalism and nit-pickyness is always on my mind.
 I can’t put ointment in a jar without hearing his voice.
 The top of it should be just so, like a Dairy Queen curlicue.
-Jesse Junior is still here working with me every day, a kind, gentle, even-handed constant.
+Jesse Junior still pops in to visit on occasion, a kind, gentle, even-handed constant.
 Their influence and guidance has been a gift.
 The folks that work with us are family, too.
-From Danielle and Ana to Elena…many of them have been with us for years.
+From Ana and Jenny to George…many of them have been with us for years.
 There’s a good reason why.
 We make a pretty good team.
 A mostly happy, sometimes dysfunctional, just-like-family team.
-And our patients, our customers, are family, too.
+And our patients — our customers — are family, too.
 We know most by name.
 We’ve known their parents and grandparents and watched them grow up.
-As strange as it sounds, our pharmacy’s neighborhood is part of the family as well.
+Our pharmacy’s neighborhood is part of the family as well.
 It’s like the neighborhood you grew up in, familiar and comforting with all its successes and challenges.

 I stand corrected.
 Pharmacy is my thing.
 Pike’s Pharmacy is our thing.
 It’s unlike any other pharmacy you’ve visited.
 It’s where we want to be every day.
 We hope you’ll come visit and become part of the family, too.
 Come get unCHAINED at Pike’s.